Blue Sky Preferred from American Express® Credit Card Review

 Credit card fees can quickly eat up the rewards you’re earning so it pays to know what they are.

-As mentioned already, the Blue Sky® Card from American Express Card has no annual fee.
+As mentioned already, the card has no annual fee.
 The fee for balance transfers and cash advances is the same: $5 or 3% of the transaction amount, whichever is greater.
-There is a foreign transaction fee of 2.7% so just keep that in mind if you’re planning a trip outside the U.S.
+There is a foreign transaction fee of 2.7% so just keep that in mind if you’re planning a trip outside the United States.

 There’s no introductory 0% APR for purchases or balance transfers.
 The regular variable APR range is competitive and your individual rate is based on your creditworthiness.